Truthful Aggregation of Budget Proposals: Preliminaries

 We are also interested in the basic efficiency notion of \emph{Pareto optimality}.
 It should not be possible to change the aggregate so that some voter is strictly better off but no other voter is worse off.

-\begin{definition} A budget aggregation mechanism $\mathcal{A}$ satisfies Pareto optimality if, for all preference profiles $\mathbf{P}$, and all divisions $\mathbf{q}$, if $d(\mathcal{A}(\mathbf{P}),\mathbf{\phat_i}) > d(\mathbf{q},\mathbf{\phat_i})$ for some voter $i$, then there exists a voter $j$ for which $d(\mathcal{A}(\mathbf{P}),\mathbf{\phat_j}) < d(\mathbf{q},\mathbf{\phat_j})$. \end{definition}
+\begin{definition} A budget aggregation mechanism $\mathcal{A}$ satisfies Pareto optimality if, for all preference profiles $\mathbf{P}$, and all divisions $\mathbf{q}$, if $d(\mathcal{A}(\mathbf{P}),\mathbf{\phat}_i) > d(\mathbf{q},\mathbf{\phat}_i)$ for some voter $i$, then there exists a voter $j$ for which $d(\mathcal{A}(\mathbf{P}),\mathbf{\phat}_j) < d(\mathbf{q},\mathbf{\phat}_j)$. \end{definition}

 Observe that the definitions of incentive compatibility and Pareto optimality depend only on the voters' preference relations, not the exact utility model.
-Results pertaining to these properties therefore hold for any utility function that induces the same ordinal preferences as linear utilities.
+Results pertaining to these properties therefore hold for any utility function that induces the same ordinal preferences as $\ell_1$ utilities.

-We also consider a fairness property that we call proportionality: Suppose each voter is single-minded, in that they prefer a division in which the entire resource goes to a single alternative.
+We also consider a fairness property that we call proportionality: Suppose each voter is single-minded, in that their ideal point is a division in which the entire budget goes to a single alternative.
 Then it is natural to split the resource in proportion to the number of voters supporting each alternative.
 For example, if 6 voters report $(1,0,0)$, 3 voters report $(0,1,0)$, and 1 voter reports $(0,0,1)$, then the aggregate should be $(0.6,0.3,0.1)$.
 We call this property \emph{proportionality}.

 \begin{definition} A voter is \emph{single-minded} if their preferred division is a unit vector.
-A budget aggregation mechanism $\mathcal{A}$ is \emph{proportional} if, for every preference profile $\mathbf{P}$ consisting of only single-minded voters, and every alternative $j$, $\mathcal{A}(\mathbf{P})_j = n_j/n$, where $n_j$ is the number of voters that support alternative $j$. \end{definition}
+A budget aggregation mechanism $\mathcal{A}$ is \emph{proportional} if, for every preference profile $\mathbf{P}$ consisting of only single-minded voters, and every alternative $j$, we have $\mathcal{A}(\mathbf{P})_j = \sum_{j \in [m]} \phat_{i,j}/n$ \end{definition}

-We note that proportionality is a fairly weak definition, only applying to a small subset of possible profiles.
+We note that proportionality is a fairly weak axiom, only applying to a small subset of possible profiles.
 However, as we will see later, it is already strong enough to be incompatible with Pareto optimality within the class of moving phantom mechanisms that we introduce in this paper.

+Finally, we introduce two properties from social choice theory that make sense for mechanisms that are defined for instances with a variable number of voters.
+One of these is participation, which says that voters should always prefer (truthfully) participating to not contributing a report.